A list of the most up-to-date government advice for housing providers regarding the coronavirus outbreak. This guide is updated every day

 Homelessness and rough sleeping services

-Homelessness minister Luke Hall has written to council leaders setting out the government’s strategy for rough sleepers during the coronavirus pandemic, as well as the actions it expects local authorities to take.
-As of 26 March, the government has adopted an ‘everyone in’ approach, which seeks to provide shelter for everyone on the streets, including space for them to self-isolate, in order to help reduce transmission of the disease.
+Homelessness minister Luke Hall wrote to council leaders on 27 March (letter here) setting out the government’s strategy for rough sleepers during the coronavirus pandemic, as well as the actions it expects local authorities to take.
+Councils were told to adopt the Everyone In’ approach to provide shelter for everyone on the streets, including space for them to self-isolate, to help reduce transmission of the disease.

 Public Health England and the Ministry of Housing, Communities and Local Government have replaced previously issued guidance for rough sleeper hostels and day centres with a holding statement.